wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   third-party to copy and paste it over a serial terminal.
-It does not protect against devices with malicious firmware, nor theft and reuse of devices.
+   emailing config files and asking a third-party to copy and paste it over a serial terminal) or allow unrestricted access to these configurations.

+   This document describes an object level security design to provide confidentiality assurances for the configuration while it is in transit between the configuration server and the unprovisioned device even if the underly transport does not provide this security service.

+   The architecture provides no assurances about the source of the encrypted configuration or protect against theft and reuse of devices.

-   An attacker (e.g., a malicious datacenter employee) who has physical access to the device before it is connected to the network the attacker may be able to extract the device private key (especially if it is not stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) config file.
+   An attacker (e.g., a malicious datacenter employee, person in the supply chain, etc.) who has physical access to the device before it is connected to the network the attacker may be able to extract the device private key (especially if it is not stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) config file.

+   An attacker with access to the configuration server (or the ability to route traffic to configuration server under their control) and the device's public key could return a configuration of the attacker's choosing to the unprovisioned device.

    This mechanism does not protect against a malicious vendor - while the keypair should be generated on the device, and the private key